WeblateOrg/weblate/docs/admin/whiteboard.rst

 Provide info to your translators.by posting messages, site-wide, per component, or language.

-Announce the purpose, deadlines, status, or specify targets for translations.
+Announce the purpose, deadlines, status, or specify targets for translation.

 Adding whiteboard messages can be done from the admin interface, or each respective cateogry for admins: